 Internship experience is valuable for any mathematics student who is considering a career in industry or in government agencies.
 This real-world experience gives the job applicant a significant advantage when looking for jobs in these settings.
 In addition,

 some companies and agencies use internships as a vehicle for hiring—seeing how a student performs in their workplace for an extended period gives more valuable data than does an interview.
 Students also benefit by having the opportunity to see how

 mathematics and statistics is applied in the real world and by being able to experience a real-world workplace.

-Qualified graduate interns choose a faculty member from the Math Department to be their faculty supervisor and register for 6 credit hours of MATH 698.
+Qualified graduate interns choose a faculty member from the Mathematical and Computer Sciences Department to be their faculty supervisor and register for six credit hours of MATH 698.
 Students work for a minimum of 6–15 weeks and complete all internship requirements.